Valley Stream Construction Accident Lawyer

 Claiming benefits after a construction accident is too often a long and complicated process.
 If it is not done correctly, the employee may risk missing out on benefits they badly need.

-If you have been injured in a construction accident and think you may have a valid lawsuit or would like help filing a worker’s compensation claim, contact an experienced Valley Stream construction accident lawyer today.
+If you have been injured at a worksite and think you may have a valid lawsuit or would like help filing a worker’s compensation claim, contact an experienced Valley Stream construction accident lawyer today.
 They will guide you through how to get the help you need.